 Step 3.
 Excess intracellular calcium induces the enzyme, nitric oxide synthetase, thereby elevating the internal concentration of nitric oxide.
 All by itself, this may not seem so bad until you get to step 4.

 Step 4.This is one of the main ‘pathophysiological’ (damaging) responses of a wide open VGCC.
-Excess nitric acid is bled off by the formation of peroxynitrite and its byproducts.
+Excess nitric oxide is bled off by the formation of peroxynitrite and its byproducts.
 Peroxynitrite byproducts are highly inflammatory ROS (reactive oxygen species) and RNS (reactive nitrogen species).

 Letting ROS and RNS run rampant is like setting fire to the cell.
 Without getting too technical, let’s just say all hell breaks loose healthwise.